OguzCennet/odar/README.md

-# odar
+# Joint Learning with Object Localization and Anaphora Resolution
-Joint Learning with Object Localization and Anaphora Resolution
+The code and Data will be available in some times